 Mark’s specialist skills include working-drawing documentation, specification writing, interior design and project management.
 His pragmatic approach to architecture enables him to co-ordinate with a diverse range of consultants, integrate client needs and deliver projects to a deadline and within budget.

-Our newest recruit Becca Lewis has recently joined the John Mills team, following her thesis year and a semester abroad where she combined the fun of travel with the fun of architecture.
-Entering a thesis after this time in Los Angeles continued this playful path back to Wellington.
+Becca Lewis has recently joined the John Mills team, following her thesis year and a semester abroad where she combined the fun of travel with the fun of architecture.
+Entering her thesis after this time in Los Angeles continued this playful path back to Wellington.

 Her thesis explores an architectural language rooted in playfulness and creativity.
 It develops an iterative, elemental, somewhat subconscious, design approach creating a series of art, architecture and urban compositions.